Virginia Wilderness Committee

 North River by Brad Striebig

-In March, Senator Tim Kaine (D-VA) and Senator Mark Warner (D-VA) introduced the Shenandoah Mountain Act of 2022 (S.3911), which would designate more than 92,000 acres of the George Washington National Forest as the Shenandoah Mountain National Scenic Area.
+In July 2023, Senator Tim Kaine (D-VA) and Senator Mark Warner (D-VA) reintroduced the Shenandoah Mountain Act, which would designate more than 92,000 acres of the George Washington National Forest as the Shenandoah Mountain National Scenic Area and 5,779 acres as Beech Lick Knob Wilderness.
 If enacted, the National Scenic Area will preserve majestic forests, spectacular vistas, and more than 150 miles of trails on the western edge of the Shenandoah Valley.
 Find out more here.

 Picture